AcceleratorVivy/Sextans/README.md

 + Xilinx Vitis 2020.2
 + Alveo U280 HBM FPGA
 + Alveo U250 FPGA
++ Vivado HLS 2019.1 with the F37X development board (see `f37x/`)

+The `f37x/` directory now bundles everything required for that target: the Vivado HLS kernel sources live under `f37x/src/` while the accompanying host utilities (matrix processing, XRT integration, etc.) are in `f37x/host/`.

 To learn more about the techinqual details, please see [this link](https://arxiv.org/abs/2109.11081).